 With Camila Cabello and Kacey Musgraves, this classic style was brought back to the mainstream in the year 2020.
 Consider your hair texture when achieving the look.
 If you experience damaged hair, apply some tips to straighten them back again before going for this new style.

 The experts recommend applying a leave-on conditioner all over and blow-drying it either way to frame your face.
-Lastly, use hairspray all over to set hair in place.
-Curtain bangs are a little easier to remove than traditional bangs as they can be cut shorter or be left longer until you want to clip them back.
+Lastly, use hairspray all over to set the hair in place.
+Curtain bangs are a little easier to remove than traditional bangs, as they can be cut shorter or left longer until you want to clip them back.

 The “Italian haircut” was a relaxed style back in the 1950s.
 Stars like Sophia Loren rocked this extended, loosely curled version of the pixie style.
 The “P” cut hairstyle became popular in the ’50s thanks to Lena Horne and Audrey Hepburn.
 The ’60s saw the pixie cut on the rise, but it peaked in 1966, thanks to Twiggy’s hairstyle.

 There are many old-fashioned hairstyles that just seem timeless.
-The secret, however, is, don’t follow the trend.
+The secret, however, is: don’t follow the trend.
 Follow the hairstyle that defines and personifies the real you.
-You can rock any hairstyle wearing that great smile and confidence you have.
+You can rock any hairstyle with that great smile and confidence you have.